Interview by Allan Gardner

 The swirling dynamics juxtaposed with analogue micro-sounds swarm into three-dimensional compositions.
-The piece comes along with the advisory to play it through speakers, as opposed to with headphones.
-The purpose of this instruction comes from Raajmakers’ research into holophonic tones – the idea that holophonic soundwaves are able to induce or stimulate realistic, multi-dimensional sounds within our inner-ear.
+The piece accompanies the advisory to play it through speakers instead of headphones.
+The purpose of this instruction comes from Raajmakers’ research into holophonic tones – the idea that holophonic soundwaves can induce or stimulate realistic, multi-dimensional sounds within our inner ear.

 In listening to “Homage to Dick Raajmakers” sounds are produced that are not within the recording, entirely unique to the listener, and affected by the environment to such a degree that even slight movements of the head can change them entirely.
-A chord may appear with your head positioned directly in front of the speakers but dissipate almost entirely if you move to the right, for example.
+A chord may appear with your head positioned directly in front of the speakers but dissipate almost entirely if you move to the right.

 “Homage…” is a work exploring a variety of analogous experiences through the synthetic creation of sound, allowing for incidental relationships between the sonic properties of the piece, the environment in which it is played and the listener.
-It utilises malleability as something which can induce a physical experience for the listener.
+It utilises malleability to induce a physical experience for the listener.

 Ankersmit’s work and practice broadly focus on the physicality of sound and the affective properties therein.
 This extends to an exploration of sound as something that interacts with the listener and the space around it, functioning differently in different situations as a sort of sculptural tool.